 Regular exercise of around 30-45 minutes a day can also be beneficial as it can improve your mood and mental state, as well as reduce weight gain.
 Exercise releases endorphins, reducing stress, and combating depression.
 In particular, kegel exercises are a great way to tighten your pelvic muscles, which can enhance the sensation of sex.
 These exercises simply require you to contract your pelvic floor muscles for five seconds, then slowly release.

 Along with an exercise routine, a healthy diet creates a resilient body and reduced stress.
 Maintain a variety of foods including fresh vegetables and whole grains while drinking plenty of water and avoiding meat, sugars and dairy.

 Experiencing Low Libido?

 It is vital to remember that any drop in libido during menopause is normal and not your fault; there is a decreased amount of hormones in the body that are causing these feelings to occur.

-A tailored treatment program from the Australian Menopause Centre utilises bio-identical hormones that are absorbed by your body to help combat menopause symptoms.
-Speak to us by calling 1300 883 405 and our experienced doctors will provide information and comfort during this difficult time.
-Together we can restore balance your body needs.
+Speak to us by calling 1300 883 405 and our doctors will provide information and support during this difficult time.